 The sign outside may be misleading (it reads ‘coiffeur’, ‘hairdresser’, and looms proudly over the door), but this cute boutique in the Marais is actually one of the area’s most renowned vintage clothing stores.
 A dusty smell seemingly trails customers around the ever-so-slightly chaotic shop, which overflows with dresses, skirts, denim jackets, coats, trousers and leather jackets, as well as an eclectic range of accessories.
 There’s plenty of choice here, and most of the stock is cheap.

-The Emmaüs bric-a-brac store is hidden in the heart of the 104 cultural centre, a great little address where you can mix with hip-hop dancers and cultural performers to bargain hun in a boutique done out like someone’s apartment.
+The Emmaüs bric-à-brac store is hidden in the heart of the 104 cultural centre, a great little address where you can mix with the ever-present hip-hop dancers to bargain hunt in a boutique done out like someone’s apartment.
 The atmosphere is welcoming, and the stuff on offer more or less well organised.
-At the back of the main room there’s a little library with books, CDs and vinyl, on top of endless rails of clothes, shoes, furniture and more.
+At the back of the main room there’s a small library with books, CDs and vinyl, on top of endless rails of clothes, shoes, furniture and more.

 Mad about Mad Men?
 Dotty about Downton?
 Come to Mamie Blue and soon you’ll be able to dress the part.
 This 9th arrondissement store overflows with period pieces spanning literal centuries.
 Whether your style’s more Draper or Lady Crawley, there’ll be a suit or dress to fit the bill.
 Don’t expect Adidas ski jackets here – this one’s for true ladies and gents.